louridas/stv/README.md

 The election threshold.

-    @ROUND
+    @ROUND round

 The current counting round.

-    .COUNT
+    .COUNT candidate1 = count1; candidate2 = count2; ...

-The count at the current counting round, as a semicolon separated list of candidate = count pairs.
+The count at the current counting round, as a semicolon separated list of `candidate = count` pairs.

-    +ELECT candidate
+    +ELECT candidate candidate = votes

-The candidate has been elected.
+The `candidate` has been elected with `votes`.

-    >TRANSFER from candidate1 to candidate2 n*w
+    >TRANSFER from candidate1 to candidate2 n*w = t

-A transfer of n votes from candidate1 to candidate2 using weight w.
+A transfer of `n` votes from `candidate1` to `candidate2` using weight `w`.

-    -ELIMINATE
+    -ELIMINATE candidate = votes

-The candidate has been eliminated because no candidate could be elected at this round, and this candidate has the smallest number of votes.
+The `candidate` having received `votes` has been eliminated because no candidate could be elected at this round, and this candidate has the smallest number of votes.

-    !QUOTA candidate
+    !QUOTA candidate constituency >= quota

-The candidate has been removed from the counting process because the quota has been reached.
+The `candidate` has been removed from the counting process because the `quota` has been reached for the respective `constituency`.

     ~ZOMBIES candidates